BKWLD/shopify-gtm-instrumentor/README.md

 5. `"thank_you"`
 6. `undefined` (becomes undefined on reload / order page)

-The `CHECKOUT_LINE_ITEMS` array is created by [checkout-snippet.liquid](./checkout-snippet.liquid) (I couldn't find a way to query this besides outputting from liquid, would love to _not_ couple it with a liquid snippet...)
+The `CHECKOUT_FOR_GTM_INSTRUMENTOR` array is created by [checkout-snippet.liquid](./checkout-snippet.liquid) (I couldn't find a way to query this besides outputting from liquid, would love to _not_ couple it with a liquid snippet...)

 This isn't designed to trigger the Enhanced Ecommerce `purchase` action; we're expecting Shopify's Enhanced Ecommerce integration to fire this.
 Instead, this event is designed to be useful for firing other conversion type tags from GTM.